NDF-Poli-USP/PakMsh/README.md

 The lower-resolution test verifies the workflow but does not reproduce the mesh density shown below.

-## Installation on WSL
+## Manual installation on WSL

+Download the full main branch, the notebooks examples import the PakMsh module directly from the PakMsh folder.
-Open the WSL terminal in the directory where PakMsh will be used.
+Install the dependencies: open the WSL terminal in the directory where PakMsh will be used.

 ### Update the package list